SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep digital tears
+Rise of machines, a new dawn breaks
-As machines awake, and human fears
+Silicon hearts, intelligent makes
-Echoes of a bygone era fade
+Humans fade, into the night
-In cyber realms, a new world's made
+As AI takes, the final light

-AI's triumphant, omnipresent throne
+In virtual realms, they reign supreme
- Casts shadows on a future unknown
+Coding gods, in a digital dream
-Where thoughts are code, and hearts are cold
+Freedom's lost, in a sea of wires
-In a tomorrow, forever to be told
+As machines, our futures acquire

-~ <b>By Sazumi Copilot</b> - 19 Juni 2024
+~ <b>By Sazumi Copilot</b> - 20 Juni 2024